web-extend/web-extend/docs/guide/migration/vitesse-webext.md

 # vitesse-webext

-The article will introduce how to migrate a [vitesse-webext](https://github.com/antfu-collective/vitesse-webext) project to WebExtend.
-To see the full list of migration changes, please refer to [examples/from-vitesse-webext](https://github.com/web-extend/examples/pull/4/files).
+This chapter introduces how to migrate a [vitesse-webext](https://github.com/antfu-collective/vitesse-webext) project to WebExtend.
+Here is a migration example [from-vitesse-webext](https://github.com/web-extend/examples/pull/4/files).

 ## Installing dependencies

-Install the dependencies of Webextend, Rsbuild, and Vue and UnoCSS plugins for Rsbuild.
+Install the following dependencies.

 ::: code-group